Risk Management

 • Identified alternative shipping locations and secure transportation capacity in preparation for a disaster that damages the logistics centers

-• Secure earthquake coverage
+• Insurance earthquake coverage

 • Acquisition or loss of consumer base